sripwoud/flight-surety/README.md

 Airlines form a consortium:

-- Providing a funding of at least [`minFund`](https://github.com/r1oga/flight-surety/blob/410d7d477c95118ff7ddc24c8bc79b50c1389e03/contracts/src/FlightSuretyApp.sol#L53) is required to join
+- Providing a funding of at least [`minFund`](https://github.com/sripwoud/flight-surety/blob/410d7d477c95118ff7ddc24c8bc79b50c1389e03/contracts/src/FlightSuretyApp.sol#L53) is required to join
-- Starting from a number of 4 airlines registered, consensus of 50% is required  (votes of half of the registered airlines) for new airline registration
+- Starting from 4 airlines registered, consensus of 50% is required  (votes of half of the registered airlines) for new airline registration
 - Consensus is not required to register flights